Bullying and how it affects preschoolers

 - Keep in touch with the teacher.

-Contacting the bully or the bully’s parents directly is likely to make the situation worse.
-It’s always safer to work with your child’s teacher rather than to try to solve bullying on your own.
+Speaking directly to the child who is bullying or to their parents is likely to make the situation worse.
+It’s always safest to work with your child’s teacher than to try to solve bullying on your own.

 If the bullying doesn’t stop

-If the bullying at preschool doesn’t stop, it’s still safest to work through your preschool than to take matters into your own hands.
+If the bullying at preschool doesn’t stop after you’ve spoken with the preschool teacher, it’s still safest to work through the preschool than to take matters into your own hands.

 - Keep a record of what happens and when.
 If the bullying involves physical harm or damage to your child’s property, you could also take photos.